 Awakening of the Wyrms – The Second Battle of Gundalok

 Whilst Eomer and Thranduil were approaching Gundabad, across the Misty Mountains the Army of Eregion were engaging in their own struggles.
-After crushing a premature ambush by Goblin forces from Mount Gram, they entered the Gundabad passes.
+After crushing a premature ambush by Goblin forces from Mount Gram, the Allies entered the Gundabad passes.
 The Rohirric vanguard lures a mob of Hill Trolls into a devastating archery kill box.
 Then the Knights of Dol Amroth run down the lumbering remainder.
 It is the Rohirrim’s turn next when they are startled by a lesser Cold-drake that crawls out of the mountains.
 They recover from their surprise and charge it en-masse, spearing the lizard to its doom.
 At this point Radagast rides up from the south into the line of march and belatedly advises the king that the Dragons have awoken.
 Cautiously the army crests the pass.

 They are a day late.
 Before them is the wreckage of the battle upon the plateau.
 Thousands of Goblins pick over the corpses of free folk and foul.
 The keen eyes of the sons of Elrond can make out the retreat of the allies far to the east and south.
 The Goblins on the plain form up to engage the men exiting the mouth of the pass, whilst more hideous troops issue from the Drake gate.